ecofriendly homestead

 During the growing season, these chopped back plant materials can act as a light mulch.
 But during the winter months, you’ll probably have a lot of residue to return back to the soil.
 You can sow your cover crop into this residue, or further enrich the soil by adding more organic mulch materials on top.

-10. make herbal amendments
+10. Make herbal amendments

 Soil amendments such as nettle, comfrey, borage, or dandelion long-brewed compost tea are sources of natural fertility and are excellent to make during this time as you cut back any weeds and herbs in your garden clean up process.